Francesco Stelluti: Early life

 Francesco was the son of Bernardino Stelluti and his wife Lucrezia Corradini.
-He went to Rome at a young age to study law.
-Once he had completed his studies he began to work in the law, which he practiced all his life, while also dedicating himself to literary and scientific studies.
+He went to Rome at a young age to study law and after completing his studies, he began to work in law, which he practised all his life, while also dedicating himself to literary and scientific studies.

-In the Accademia he was first appointed Grand Counsellor, with the task of teaching mathematics, geometry and astronomy to the other members.
-Later he was appointed proponitor (lecturer) in machines and mathematical instruments, and provisor (supervisor) and calculator of the motions of the stars.
+In the Accademia, he was first appointed Grand Counsellor, with the task of teaching mathematics, geometry and astronomy to the other members.
+Later, he was appointed proponitor (lecturer) in machines and mathematical instruments, and provisor (supervisor) and calculator of the motions of the stars.
 His pseudonym in the Accademia was Tardigrado (slow stepper), reflecting his character as a quiet, studious man, careful and versatile.
 His protecting star was Saturn, from which he was said to draw his capacity for reflection and speculation, as well as his motto, Quo serius eo citius (“the slower, the swifter”).
-In 1604 he authored the Logicae Physicae et Metaphysicae Brevissimum Compendium.
+In 1604, he authored the Logicae Physicae et Metaphysicae Brevissimum Compendium.